xzhong86/MyCode/README.md

 # MyCode
-Here are some favorite coding practice of mine
+Here are some of my favorite coding practices.

 ## tcResult.pl
 Last modified in 2014-05-23.
 It's a simple tool to run test cases and get results.
 With simple class and options parser.